 One of the most important parts of your living will should indicate your wishes regarding resuscitation.
 You can ask your doctor to add a Do Not Resuscitate Order (DNR) to your medical records and you should also create a pre-hospital DNR to keep nearby to prevent paramedics or your health care facility from trying to resuscitate you.

-Get Started on Your Estate Planning with a Free Attorney Match
+Get Started on Your Estate Planning by Contacting an Attorney

 There's a lot to think about when planning for your own medical well-being and end-of-life decisions.
 Choosing the right legal document for your needs will make all the difference, and an estate planning attorney can help.
-Get a head start today with a free estate planning lawyer match.
+Get a head start today by contacting an estate planning attorney near you.